tonnitommi/example-pii-assistant/README.md

 and only works in English as of now.
 The expansion possibilities are endless, including writing custom recognizers.

-If your input is for example:
+If your input is for example

 `I am Draco Malfoy and my phone number is +358 666 1234 and email is draco@hogwarts.edu.`

-it will become:
+it will become

 `I am <PERSON> and my phone number is <PHONE_NUMBER> and email is <EMAIL_ADDRESS>`